mosofsky/CoReduxSideEffectRaceCondition/README.md

 # CoReduxSideEffectRaceCondition
-Code that reproduces a race condition in CoRedux Side Effects
+This repository is meant to reproduce a race condition in [CoRedux](https://github.com/freeletics/CoRedux) Side Effects